My Memories, Elizabeth Gowans Jolly (also known as Betty Anne)

 I knew I had to go back to another Anglican Church.
 I missed the worship and fellowship.

 One Sunday I arrived at St. Stephen's.
 It was my first choice.
 I talked with Shirley asking her if I had the honour of joining the Church.
-She gratefully said that only if I would sing in the Choir.
-Then I said to Mary "Where are the gowns"?
-That's how it all started.

 I met so many wonderful people who very soon became my friends.
 These friends are still with me now.

 Prayers to me are very important.
 They give me comfort and divine energy.
 I must admit my next experience was singing in the Choir.
-It was a very uplifting and happy experience.
-I felt I wanted to sing to the heavens.
-Thank you, Bob Laxton, our Choir Director.
-He gave me so much inspiration to open my heart.
-We also had many laughs in the Choir room with great Choir members.

 I became an Associate for the Sisters of St. John the Divine.
 Thanks to them I will always have help, strength, and peace.
-I felt energized reading the scriptures after getting over those difficult words I felt relaxed.

 Pizza & Praises was one of my ways of enjoying myself.
 I enjoyed it tremendously.
-The books that Shirley read to us were a highlight of the evening.

 I have been away from St. Stephen's since March 2021.
 The memories will always be there.
 Nobody can take them away from me.
-With God's help I came through a wonderful journey.

 I say a BIG thank you to all of you.
 My thoughts and prayers are always with you.